didwang/phenylspirodrimanes/README.md

-# phenylspirodrimanes

-This repository contains code and data for generating and analyzing a virtual library of phenylspirodrimanes.
-The goal is to explore chemical diversity by enumerating natural product-inspired drimane/spirodrimane cores with commercially available ortho-halophenols, followed by cheminformatics-based property calculations and chemical space visualization.
+This repository contains data and code supporting the informatics-driven synthesis and chemical space analysis of phenylspirodrimanes and related analogs.

-Contents
+📁 Contents

 📒 Notebooks

+spiro_library/

+Enumerated products from Enamine database.ipynb Notebook for generating enumerated phenylspirodrimane derivatives from drimane/spirodrimane cores and ortho-halophenols.

 Chemical Space of enumerated compounds.ipynb Interactive notebook for property calculation, dimensionality reduction (e.g., t-SNE), and visualization of the chemical space.

-Enumerated products from Enamine database.ipynb Notebook for generating enumerated phenylspirodrimane derivatives from drimane/spirodrimane cores and ortho-halophenols.
+hydrazone cross coupling/

+Visualization_each category.ipynb
+Jupyter notebook for analyzing and visualizing reaction categories in hydrazone-based cross-coupling reactions curated from Reaxys.

-📂 Data Files
+📊 Data Files

+spiro_library/

 Drimanes.csv
 List of drimane scaffolds used as core structures.